vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api.md

 ### Installation

 AKO primarily uses GatewayClass and Gateway CRDs for it's Gateway API implementation and integration with Layer 4 Services.
 These GatewayClass and Gateway CRDs must be installed on the cluster running AKO.
-The CRDs can be installed on the cluster, post AKO release 1.4.1, the same way as any other AKO CRDs, via helm.
+The CRDs can be installed on the cluster, the same way as any other AKO CRDs, via helm.
 More details around CRD installation can be found in the [installation guide](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes/blob/master/docs/install/helm.md).

 ### Gateway APIs and Service objects

-Starting 1.4.1, AKO allows users to expose Kubernetes/Opennshift Services, outside the cluster, using Gateway and GatewayClass constructs.
+AKO allows users to expose Kubernetes/Opennshift Services, outside the cluster, using Gateway and GatewayClass constructs.
 AKO creates one Layer-4 Avi virtualservice per Gateway object, and configures the backend Services as distinct Avi Pools.
-In this case the type of Services, to be exposed via the Gateway object, is not limited to Service of Type `LoadBalancer`.
+The Gateway object acts as an overlay over Service objects (of type `ClusterIP` or `NodePort`), the same way an Ingress is implemented for Layer7.
+This overlay allows the Gateway to obtain a VIP, which is further shared by backend Services.

+> **Note**: Keep in mind that Services of type `LoadBalancer`, would still be creating dedicated Layer4 VSes.

 #### GatewayClass